Discussion List Rules and Guidelines

 Before posting a question to the list, check and see if it has already

 been answered.
-Either browse the recent posts in your mailbox, or visit the list archives at
+Either browse the recent posts in your mailbox, or visit the list archives.

 This helps to ensure that the information reaching each members mailbox is new versus redundant.